ideal-lab5/Grants-Program/applications/iris_followup.md

 - **FTE:**  1.5
 - **Costs:** 9,000 USD

+This milestone delivers two distinct deliverables.

+1. We abandon the integration with rust-ipfs which was used as part of the original iris proposal in place of go-ipfs.
+There are several reasons to do this, but the main reason is that rust-ipfs is still under development and is not yet feature complete, which severely limits its capabilities and security.
+Additionally, integration with rust-ipfs by embedding it within the substrate runtime adds significant development and maintenance overhead while the benefits do not outweight usage of an external ipfs instance with go-ipfs and http bindings/communication via offchain workers.

-This milestone delivers the creation of data spaces, the ability to manage data spaces associated with data, and lays the groundwork for future data-space moderation capabilities.
-It also delivers composable access rules to the Iris network, allowing data owners to specify unique business models that consumers must adhere to across any number of data spaces.
+2. We introduce data spaces, the ability to manage data spaces associated with data, and lay the groundwork for future data-space moderation capabilities.
+We also delivers composable access rules to the Iris network, allowing data owners to specify unique business models that consumers must adhere to across any number of data spaces.
+Specifically, we will implement a composable access rule and associated rule executor contract which allows a token to be 'redeemed' only a limited number of times (e.g. ownership of a token implies you can fetch associated data only N times from the network).

 | Number | Deliverable | Specification |
 | -----: | ----------- | ------------- |